This chapter has been fully updated for the 2018/19 edition

 - Sir Garfield Barwick (Chief Justice of Australia 1964–81), A Radical Tory (1995) at p.229.

 - Lobler v HMRC UKFTT 141 (TC).
 In order to avoid the unfairness the Upper Tribunal allowed the appeal, though it had to rewrite the law of rectification as previously understood in order to do so; see UKUT 152 (TCC).
-The law was later amended; See 39.3.6 (Partial surrender trap).
+The law was later amended; See Partial surrender trap.
 But that does not affect the point being made here.
-The position will have to be reviewed when the case is final.
+For another example, see Hunters Property v HMRC UKFTT 96 (TC), where EIS relief was unfairly lost, because a group company was member of a guarantee company which was “merely a vehicle for holding client funds and had no intrinsic value of its own”.

 - For an example of this line of reasoning in use, see the Ayrshire Pullman quote below.